Don't get caught out by tolls!

 2. Credit card

-- At booths with a picture of a credit card or a 'CB' sign.
+At gates with a credit card or ‘CB’ sign

-Please note, you must use a normal credit card, not a prepaid credit card.
+Please note that you can only pay with a standard credit card, not a prepaid credit card.

 3. Badge (télépéage)

-At certain bridges and tunnels, such as the Mont Blanc Tunnel, you pay a fee.
+You also have to pay a toll at certain bridges and tunnels, such as the Mont Blanc tunnel.

 Spain